blue-button/connector-API/README.md

 ## Documentation
 Right here &rarr; [API documentation](http://api.bluebuttonconnector.healthit.gov).

+## CORS
+Yep, you're covered.
+That means you can make xhr calls from a (modern) browser and not get hit with Cross-domain restrictions.

 ## Technical requirements
 The API is built on Express 3 (deprecated, for those keeping score at home), backed by MongoDB.
 The interactive docs are a mod of [I/O Docs](https://github.com/mashery/iodocs), which require Redis.